hifreedo/up9rade/about.md

 permalink: /about/
 ---

+**About up9rade**:

-Mainly focus on machine learning and deep learning, explain things in a visualized way.
+Mainly focus on machine learning and deep learning, and try to explain things in visualized and easy to interpreted way.

-For the main series, will present up to 9 grades' challenges.
+For the main series, will present many grades' challenges.

-The intuition about this site:
+**Intuition about this site**:

-Everyone learns in his own way, keep trying and learning, until found the right intuition.
+Keep trying and learning, until found your own right intuition.

+**Interesting factors about the posts**:

+You will find majority of the posts are in status of : ongoing and unfinished.

+By asking what is what?
+What is what of what?
+Constructing knowledge system wider and deeper, it's a way to reconnect isolated islands and just like the neurons connect with each other.

+It's a cheerful journey because you will find something never been taught through textbooks.